 SB Capital Management, Inc. ("SBCM") is a California corporation engaged in the business of providing investment advisory services to its clients.
 SBCM is an affiliate of Singer Burke Zimmer Kogan, LLP, a California certified public accounting firm in Encino, California.
-SBCM offers three types of advisory programs to its investment advisory clients: (1) the SB Managed Accounts Program, in which SBCM provides financial planning and investment portfolio management service for a fee based upon a percentage of assets in the portfolio (2) the Financial Planning Program, in which SBCM will provide clients with a financial plan, asset allocation advice or advice concerning specific financial goals and objectives for an hourly fee; and (3) the Referral Program, in which SBCM may refer clients to one or more approved third party investment managers and provide limited performance review.
+SBCM offers two types of advisory programs to its investment advisory clients: (1) the SB Managed Accounts Program, in which SBCM provides financial planning and investment portfolio management service for a fee based upon a percentage of assets in the portfolio and (2) the Financial Planning Program, in which SBCM will provide clients with a financial plan, asset allocation advice or advice concerning specific financial goals and objectives for an hourly fee.
 Further information regarding each of these programs is provided below.
 SBCM earns fees through the three programs listed above as well as through acting as the general manager of four private equity funds of funds and one hedge fund of funds.